What is an API?

 Get Request - The system will receive leads from your third party API Vendor.

-For more info, please see Admin FAQ How to Configure Omni Share for Get Request.
+For more info, please see Admin FAQ How to Configure TalkPro Share for Get Request.

 Post Request - The system will be sending leads to your third party API Vendor.

-For more info, please see Admin FAQ How to Configure Omni Share for Post Request.
+For more info, please see Admin FAQ How to Configure TalkPro Share for Post Request.

 Accessing the data Values and Keys that will be needed to send to either your 3rd party company or a hired service professional that could translate between the two.